Deeps18-crypto/Google-Clone/README.md

 # Google - Clone

-This app has exact functionality of goolge.
+* This app has exact functionality of goolge.

-Basicaly this project has two pages such as HOME and SEARCH page.
+* This project has two pages such as HOME and SEARCH page.

-The app includes REACT-ROUTER to load the page without refresh.
+* The app includes REACT-ROUTER to load the page without refresh.

-The project state of the app is maintained by CONTEXT API.
+* The state of the app is maintained by CONTEXT API.

-The app works by getting the REST API by developer.google.com
+* The app works by getting the REST API by developer.google.com